 That is why understanding how the disorder originates is important, but addressing the disease in a clinically appropriate treatment environment is necessary to successfully overcoming the disorder and achieving sustained sobriety.

-Whether your alcohol use disorder is rooted in biologic factors or environmental influences, the disease of addiction is a viable condition requiring clinical guidance and interventions in order to effectively address the disorder.
+Whether alcoholism is rooted in biologic factors or environmental influences, the disease of addiction is a viable condition requiring clinical guidance and interventions in order to effectively address the disorder.

-If you have found yourself struggling with excessive alcohol use and abuse and are ready to begin your recovery journey, identifying a qualified treatment facility is the next step to take.
+If you have found yourself struggling with excessive alcohol use or alcoholism and are ready to begin your recovery journey, identifying a qualified treatment facility is the next step to take.